-- 10. Blue Shield Promise Facility Site Review unit will provide educational and technical support to assist practitioners/providers in meeting compliance and completion of any applicable CAPs. - If the CAP is considered non-critical, the provider or designated person will have no greater than 120 days from the date the CAP report was provided to complete the corrective action plan and submit it to the Facility Site Review unit at Blue Shield Promise. - 12.
+- 8. The minimum passing score is 80%.
+A Corrective Action Plan (CAP) is required for a total MRR score below 90%.
+Also, any section scores of less than 80% requires a CAP for the entire MRR, regardless of the total MRR score. - 9.
+Not Applicable (N/A) applies to any criterion that does not apply to the medical record being reviewed and will be explained in the comment section. - 10.
+Blue Shield Promise Facility Site Review unit will provide educational and technical support to assist practitioners/providers in meeting compliance and completion of any applicable CAPs. - 11.
+Any CAP considered critical is due within 10 business days of the date of review.
+A non-critical CAP for remaining deficiencies will be due 30 days from the date of the issued CAP report. - 12.
 The Medical Record Review results will be maintained in the practitioner/provider's FSR file. - 13.
 The review results are accessed as needed by the Credentialing Department for the practitioner/provider's credentialing file. - 14.
 When the CAP is received the review nurse will review the entire Corrective Action Plan and based on clinical knowledge and the document content will: - a.
 Approve the CAP and place it in the practitioner/provider's FSR file and have a closure letter sent to the practitioner. - b.
 Provide educational support and technical assistance; if it is not approved as submitted, a member of the FSR team will indicate what is missing or incomplete and will request the missing information from the practitioner's office. - 15.
 If the practitioner/provider's CAP is not received within the established time frames, a 2nd request letter may be sent to the practitioner providing additional time to submit evidence. - 16.
 If the practitioner/provider does not furnish the required documentation, a third request may be sent.
 An unannounced visit may occur or a tandem audit with another contracted health plan may take place. - 17.
 If the CAP is not received per the established time frame, the Credentialing Committee may be consulted for additional action which may include panel closure to new members, conducting an annual review, and/or termination from the network. - 18.
 Focused reviews may be requested at the discretion of the Facility Site Review unit at any time to monitor provider sites between routinely scheduled site review audits. - a.
 All deficiencies identified in a focused review must require the completion and verification of corrective actions according to established CAP timelines.